 Everybody was having the same trouble.

-The CEO tells Peter he is happy with the company being profitable and expanding into the European markets following their success in the US markets.
+The CEO tells Peter the company is enjoying a profitable period with intentions to expand into the European markets following their success in the US.

 The next challenge for TASKA is their expansion into Europe which, being classed as medical device, means competing in an environment with rigorous European regulations, though the future looks bright for TASKA.